Book Releases

 Wolverton, M., Bower, B. L., & Hyle, A. E. (2023).
 Women at the top: What women university and college presidents say about effective leadership.
 ProQuest.

 Woollen, S. (2016).
-The road less traveled: Career trajectories of six women presidents in higher education.
+The road less traveled: Career trajectories of six women higher-education presidents.
 Advancing Women in Leadership Journal.

 Yu, N., Dong, Y., de Jong, M., & Yue, J. (2024).
 How do new university presidents affect research performance?
 Measuring the impact of previous career paths in China.
 Research Policy.